Cyclotomic nil-Brauer and Singular Soergel bimodules of type D

 Finally, we can complete the proof by showing that $\cJ_l$ is a two-sided tensor ideal.
 Since it is a right tensor ideal by definition, it suffices to show that $B \star f \in \cJ_l(B^{\star (n+1)}, B^{\star (m+1)})$ for any $f \in \cJ_l(B^{\star n}, B^{\star m})$.
 The proof of this reduces to the case that $f$ is one of the generators of $\cJ_l$, in which case it follows by Claims 6 and 3. \end{proof}

-\begin{definition} Assume that $l \equiv t \pmod{2}$.
+\begin{defin} Assume that $l \equiv t \pmod{2}$.
 The {\em cyclotomic nil-Brauer category} of {\em level $l$} is the $\Lambda$-linear strict graded monoidal category that is the quotient $\cNB_t / \cI_l$ of the nil-Brauer category by the four-sided tensor ideal $\cI_l$.
-We denote it by $\CNB_l$. \end{definition}
+We denote it by $\CNB_l$. \end{defin}